Answers to often asked relationship questions

 - Keeping romance alive

 In our book Rock Solid Relationship, we talk in depth about each of the seven categories and share ways that you can make room for them in your life.
+And we share more answers to common relationship questions and concerns.
 Remember, the more you put into your marriage, the more you will get out of it, and the happier both of you will be for a lifetime!

 Can we recover from an affair?